Void-swap/incognito-connect/README.md

 # Incognito Connect

 ## Description:
-Incognito Connect is a private messaging application designed to facilitate anonymous conversations between users.
+Incognito Connect is a private messaging application designed to facilitate anonymous conversations between users.<br>
 It allows individuals to communicate with each other without revealing their identities, fostering open and honest dialogue in a secure environment.

 ## Features:
 ### Anonymous Messaging: